Sherry McKibben: Life Outside of Politics

 McKibben was a long time social worker and advocate in British Columbia and Alberta, and worked in various social work positions in both Vancouver and Edmonton between 1966 and 1974.
 She worked for the BC Ministry of Human Services in Vancouver between 1974 and 1978.

 She served as the health coordinator at Edmonton’s Boyle McCauley Health Centre from 1987 to 1994, and shortly after her electoral defeat in 1995 she became the executive director of the Norwood Community Services Centre from 1996 to 1998.
 From 1998 to 2006, McKibben was the executive director of the HIV Network of Edmonton Society.

 Volunteerism

 She also volunteered at the Pride Centre of Edmonton and was interested especially in LGBTQ2+ seniors.
-At the time of her death she was working with her former city council colleague Michael Phair on developing programming for LGBTQ2+ seniors in Edmonton.
+At the time of her death, McKibben was working with her former city council colleague, Michael Phair, on developing programming for LGBTQ2+ seniors in Edmonton.

-As part of her commitment to helping people with HIV/AIDS also she travelled to Suriname and Ghana.
+As part of her commitment to helping people with HIV/AIDS, she travelled to Suriname and Ghana.

 She also was a board member of the Health Sciences Association of Alberta.

-Additionally, she was part of the non-partisan organization Public Interest Alberta's Democracy Taskforce from 2010 to 2011, which studied the Albertan political landscape and "the development of specific proposals for campaign and party finance reform, and a ten-point proposal in the area of gender and democracy."
+Additionally, McKibben was part of the non-partisan organization Public Interest Alberta's Democracy Taskforce from 2010 to 2011, which studied the Albertan political landscape and "the development of specific proposals for campaign and party finance reform, and a ten-point proposal in the area of gender and democracy."

 She was also a contributor to the Boyle McCauley News from 2010 through 2014 with a column called "Catch 66: the delights, dilemmas and difficulties of aging."